Smlcrm/benchmark/README.md

 # Benchmarking Pipeline

-A flexible and modular benchmarking pipeline for machine learning models, with support for both Prefect and Dagster orchestration.
+A flexible and modular benchmarking pipeline for machine learning models.

 ## Project Structure